maddenp/iotaa/README.md

 2. A `list` or `dict` of `asset`(s) (see below) it is responsible for making ready (e.g. creating)
 3. A `list` of tasks it depends on

 Arbitrary Python statements may appear before and interspersed between these `yield` statements.
-All statements following the third and final `yield` will be executed -- if and only if the assets of all tasks it depends on are ready -- with the expectation that they will make ready the task's assets.
+All statements following the third and final `yield` will be executed -- if and only if the assets of all tasks it depends on are ready to use -- with the expectation that they will make ready the task's assets.

 ### `@external`